bmostafa340/hurdle-2/README.md

 # hurdle-2
-Rate-based analysis of ecological factors linking rinderpest seroprevalence and tree density on the Serengeti plain - Accepted solution to Ph 11 2019 Hurdle 2.
+Rate-based analysis of ecological factors linking rinderpest seroprevalence and tree density on the Serengeti plain - accepted solution to Ph 11 2019 Hurdle 2.

-See the report PDF for the full project, as well as a more detailed explanation of the programs and their context.

 Code overview:
   - Main runs the fire simulator three times for each of 45 uniformly spaced grass densities, and prints the